Master Paris Etiquette, Impress Locals (Well, Maybe đ)

 Shopping in Paris

-Before you start rifling through racks like a fashion tornado, remember to ask for permission.
-Parisian stores are more "sophisticated soiree" than "Black Friday frenzy."
+Before you start rifling through racks like a fashion tornado, remember to browse politely (and perhaps even ask for permission if the store is upmarket or boutique).
+Parisian stores are more of a "sophisticated soiree" than a "Black Friday frenzy."

 Oh, and haggling?
 Save it for the flea markets.
 In boutiques, the price tag is the final word.